Advancing Universal Deep Learning for Electronic-Structure Hamiltonian Prediction of Materials: Abstract

 \section{Abstract}

-Deep learning methods for electronic-structure Hamiltonian prediction has offered significant computational efficiency advantages over traditional density functional theory (DFT), yet the diversity of atomic types, structural patterns, and the high-dimensional complexity of Hamiltonians pose substantial challenges to the generalization performance.
+Deep learning methods for electronic-structure Hamiltonian prediction have offered significant computational efficiency advantages over traditional density functional theory (DFT), yet the diversity of atomic types, structural patterns, and the high-dimensional complexity of Hamiltonians pose substantial challenges to the generalization performance.
 In this work, we contribute on both the methodology and dataset sides to advance universal deep learning paradigm for Hamiltonian prediction.
-On the method side, we propose $NextHAM$, a neural E(3)-symmetry and expressive correction method for efficient and generalizable materials electronic-structure Hamiltonian prediction.
-First, we introduce the zeroth-step Hamiltonians, which can be efficiently constructed by the initial charge density of DFT, as informative descriptors of neural regression model in the input level and initial estimates of the target Hamiltonian in the output level, so that the regression model directly predicts the correction terms to the target ground truths, thereby significantly simplifying the input-output mapping and facilitating fine-grained predictions.
-Second, we present a neural Transformer architecture with strict E(3)-Symmetry and high non-linear expressiveness for Hamiltonian prediction.
-Third, we propose a novel training objective to ensure the accuracy performance of Hamiltonians in both real space and reciprocal space, preventing error amplification and the occurrence of "ghost states" caused by the large condition number of the overlap matrix.
-On the dataset side, we curate a broad-coverage large benchmark, namely Materials-HAM-SOC, comprising $17,000$ material structures spanning $68$ elements from six rows of the periodic table and explicitly incorporating spin–orbit coupling (SOC) effects, providing high-quality data resources for training and evaluation.
-Experimental results on Materials-HAM-SOC demonstrate that NextHAM achieves excellent accuracy in predicting Hamiltonians and band structures, with spin-off-diagonal block reaching the accuracy of sub-$\mu$eV scale.
+On the method side, we propose \textbf{NextHAM}, a \textbf{n}eural \textbf{E}(3)-symmetry and e\textbf{x}pressive correc\textbf{t}ion method for efficient and generalizable materials electronic-structure \textbf{Ham}iltonian prediction.
+First, we introduce the zeroth-step Hamiltonians, which can be efficiently constructed by the initial charge density of DFT, as informative input descriptors that enable the model to effectively capture prior knowledge of electronic structures.
+Second, we present a neural Transformer architecture with strict E(3)-symmetry and high non-linear expressiveness for Hamiltonian prediction.
+Third, we propose a novel training objective to ensure the accuracy performance of Hamiltonians in both real space and reciprocal space, preventing error amplification and the occurrence of ``ghost states'' caused by the large condition number of the overlap matrix.
+On the dataset side, we curate a broad-coverage large benchmark, namely \textbf{Materials-HAM-SOC}, comprising $17,000$ material structures spanning more than $60$ elements from six rows of the periodic table and explicitly incorporating spin–orbit coupling (SOC) effects, providing high-quality data resources for training and evaluation.
+Comprehensive experimental results demonstrate that NextHAM achieves excellent accuracy in predicting Hamiltonians and band structures, with spin-off-diagonal blocks reaching the accuracy of sub-$\mu$eV scale.
 These results establish NextHAM as a universal and highly accurate deep learning model for electronic-structure prediction, delivering DFT-level precision with dramatically improved computational efficiency.